 SBC: And what about outside of the UK, what are the other key target markets?

-Obviously the UK has been big for us, but not just because of the UK market but also for many of the operators that work in the UK but want to go and test out a smaller European market – Sweden, Denmark etc. They’re looking at our platform to go and do that for them.
+Obviously the UK has been big for us, but not just because of the UK market but also for many of the operators that work in the UK but want to go and test out a smaller European market – like Sweden, Denmark for instance etc. They’re looking at our platform to go and do that for them.

 So the European markets are obviously a target but we don’t necessarily target countries per se, we try and look at a general overview of what the market is doing and then make sure the platform is certified, but we are still operator-led so if an operator wants to go into a market where we’re not certified we try and do this as quickly as possible for them.